- About Hevo

 Proceed to configuring the data ingestion and setting up the Destination.

-Hevo uses CleverTap’s Get Events API to fetch, download and ingest raw Events from CleverTap.
+Hevo uses CleverTap’s Get Events API to fetch records from the Events object in CleverTap.

-Historical Sync Duration: In the first run of the Pipeline, Hevo ingests the historical data of the past 30 days for the Events object in your CleverTap account.
+Historical Data: In the first run of the Pipeline, Hevo ingests the data of the past 30 days for the Events object in your CleverTap account.

 - CleverTap’s Get Events API returns duplicate data for some Events.
 Read Schema and Primary Keys to understand how Hevo handles this.